Carefully selected news for the smart bettor

 In its fourth year, the 2020 report took into account more than four billion online gambling transactions, screened for fraud indicators over the past 15 years.
 Among the findings, bonus abuse was once again reconfirmed as the number one reported fraud by iovation’s iGaming customers for the third year in a row, rising a tremendous 72% from the previous year.

 Iovation estimates there are somewhere around 2,000 online gambling sites all competing for customers just like any other business.
-In order to attract and maintain customers, many online operators are offering different types of incentives including sign-up bonuses, referral bonuses, bonuses to frequent players or to attract a player back to the site.
+In order to attract and maintain customers, many online operators are offering different types of incentives.
+That includes sign-up bonuses, referral bonuses, bonuses to frequent players or to attract a player back to the site.
 This is where abuse sneaks in to exploit bonuses in various scales.

 Another key trend in the report was the rise in self-exclusion and this is not a surprise judging from the ongoing multilevel campaign for the protection of vulnerable clients. iovation received over 363,000 reports of player self-exclusion in 2019, this is a 63% increase compared to 2018.